ant-wireless/ANT_in_Android/README.md

 1. Clone this repository locally.
 2. Copy the appropriate manifest, into the ```.repo/local_manifests/``` directory of your Android Platform source, creating the local_manifests directory if needed.
 The following manifests are available:
     * **ANT_manifest.xml** - This is the recommended package for most platforms as it pulls in the latest stable components of the ANT Android System Layer.
+    * **ANT_hidl_preview_manifest.xml** - This package pulls in versions of the components that have been modified to be treble-compatible.
+Should be used when developing for android 8.0+
     * **Android_System_Package_2-3-0** - This package is ideal for adding ANT to Android 4.1.2 using chipsets that do not have a dedicated ANT channel (see System under Components, below).
 This package is available under legacy/android-4.1.2_r1/.
 3. Execute ```repo sync``` in a shell.
 This will pull in the following components into your platform:
     * ANT HAL